react-navigation/react-navigation.github.io/versioned_docs/version-7.x/stack-navigator.md

 - `default` - Default animation based on the platform and OS version.
 - `fade` - Simple fade animation for dialogs.
-- `fade_from_bottom` - Standard Android-style fade in from the bottom for Android Oreo.
+- `fade_from_bottom` - Standard Android-style fade-in from the bottom for Android Oreo.
+- `fade_from_right` - Standard Android-style fade-in from the right for Android 14.
 - `reveal_from_bottom` - Standard Android-style reveal from the bottom for Android Pie.
 - `scale_from_center` - Scale animation from the center.
 - `slide_from_right` - Standard iOS-style slide in from the right.